 8. Head for a paddle at Barleycove Beach

 What is a summer trip to Ireland without a visit to the beach?
-Barleycove Beach is one of West Cork’s stunning beaches.
+Barleycove Beach is one of the best beaches in Cork and it’s arguably the best of the many West Cork beaches.

 Located in a sheltered bay between the Mizen Head and Lyroe peninsulas, you can walk barefoot on its pristine sands and admire the views over Cork’s coastline.